murrageo/FitnessProgressVisualization/README.md

 # FitnessProgressVisualization
 Designed to read in a variety of data related to fitness and visualize areas of progress (or lack thereof).

+Project Details
+George Murray
+Nov.
+3, 2023

+Statement:
+A workout tracker and visualization tool that accepts a CSV file containing a variety of measurements related to overall health and fitness.
+The tool standardizes the measurements and then visualizes changes from baseline values (or lack thereof) so as to identify areas of growth and weaknesses.

+Long term Vision:
+The tool could be expanded to automatically identify weaknesses and make recommendations to address those weaknesses based on previous data from users or public databases.
+An aesthetically pleasing user interface could be created so that the tool can be delivered online or as an app.
+The tool could use ChatGPT to read in workout records and automatically incorporate the into existing visualizations without any CSV file or time consuming data upload.

+Base Requirements:
+- Input exercise-related data as CSV
+- Visualize data in information dense yet interpretable plots
+- Call attention to areas of growth (and areas of stagnation)

+Bonus Requirements:
+- User interface (deployed online, on apple and android)
+- Option to input data through image (automatic parsing) or text field on app
+- Secure user data storage / ethical analytics
+- Trend analysis of user data (pull in public datasources)  / ethical analytics
+- Automated recommendations
+- Gamification for progress and break through plateaus